Bin Bunluerit: Educations

 He graduated from Dhonburi Rajabat University and Ramkhamhaeng University.

 Film careers

-He entered the film industry in the 1980s, along with his twin younger brother Ekapan Bunluerit, as an actor in television dramas and movies.
+He entered the showbiz in the 1980s, along with his twin younger brother Ekapan Bunluerit, as an actor in television dramas and movies, from the persuasion of the director and scout Kom Akkadej.
+He made his acting debut in the 1986 action film Tamruat lek (Iron Cop) alongside Pim Vadhanapanich, aka Marsha Vadhanapanich.

 Volunteer work

 In addition to acting, he is well known in Thailand as a volunteer for the Ruamkatanyu Foundation for over 30 years.
 He left in October 2020 after management did not want him to make any political statements amidst the 2020 Thai protests; he is a supporter of the monarchy.